NVIDIA/deepops/roles/nvidia-dgx-firmware/README.md

 ansible-playbook -l slurm-node playbooks/nvidia-dgx/nvidia-dgx-fw-update.yml
 ```

-> Note: This playbook is designed to only allow upgrading of a single component per run; the recommended best-practice is to run `update_fw all`, however when updating individual components it is best to perform some level of manual verificaiton over the logs.
+> Note: This playbook is designed to only allow upgrading of a single component per run; the recommended best-practice is to run `update_fw all`, however when updating individual components it is best to perform some level of manual verification over the logs.

 > Note: It is not a requirement, but to resolve any potential issues while staff are on-site it is recommended to reboot all DGX Nodes after extensive firmware and software updates.